fischcheng/fischcheng.github.io/content/post/read_hurricane.md

 Growing up in Taiwan and coming from atmospheric sciences background, I have experienced many typhoons.
 Just recently, I visited Taiwan from 9/14 to 9/27.
 During that short period, three major typhoons (Meranti, Malakas, and Megi) hit the little island.
 My return flight to the US nearly got canceled -- my wife and I were sitting on the grounded but shaky aircraft for almost an hour.
 So honestly, I am surprised to see my colleagues' hurricane preparation.

 I mean, it should be like this.
 General public are aware of the threats and cooperate with the government to evacuate.
 Schools and companies grant enough time for students and employees to get prepared for the approaching storm.
 There is no such thing as overpreparation.
 It's the right attitude facing any threats at such magnitude.
-Instead, people in Taiwan always blame everything on the Central Weather Bureau and local governments without being sufficient prepared.
+Instead, people in Taiwan always blame everything on the Central Weather Bureau and local governments without being sufficiently prepared.

 *check out recent typhoons in Taiwan!*
 <center>